Trend20/shamiri-code-test/README.md

 Allow users to add and save notes about characters, providing a means to recall important information.

+## API Integration

+The app integrates with the Rick & Morty API to fetch data regarding locations, residents, and episodes.
+It utilizes appropriate API endpoints and handles responses effectively to populate the application with relevant information.

+## Technologies Used

+Programming Language: `NextJS`
+Data Persistence: `LocalStorage`

 ```bash
 npm run dev
 # or